massdriver-cloud/webinar-azure-openai/README.md

 [Source](https://github.com/massdriver-cloud/artifact-definitions/blob/main/definitions/artifacts/api.json)

-3. On line `181` is the `connections` block.
+3. Near the bottom of the `massdriver.yaml` is the `connections` block.
 This is where you will set your connections.
 Add the `endpoint` connection to the block like so:

 ```yaml
 connections: